kylewhittemore/react-sequelize-template/README.md

     <br/>       `DB_HOST=127.0.0.1`
     <br/>       `DB_USER=root`
     <br/>       `DB_NAME=yourDBname`

+* In development, the server and client are started separately.
-* run &nbsp; `npm start` to start the server with nodemon which will automatically refresh after any server-side code changes
+* run &nbsp; `npm start` in the root of the project to start the server
+* run &nbsp; `npm start` in the root of the client folder to start the client